niteeshhegde/classified-ad-demand/data-collection.md

 # Data Collection
 ### DataSource
 All the data for this project is available in Kaggle.

 Its consists of images and csv files.

 The data is first downloaded using kaggle-api into the local system.

-Unzipped and then transfered to Google DataStore bucket for further operations.
+It was unzipped and then transfered to Google DataStore bucket for further operations.

 **train.csv** - Train data.